lmt-heterodyne/RedshiftPointing/README.md

 # RedshiftPointing

-This code helps with reducing pointing observations for RSR.
+This package helps with with reducing pointing observations for RSR.

+## Python packages we need:

+    dreampy3
+    PIL
+    netCDF4

+should go into **requirements.txt**

+## test1: runLineCheck.py

+You need obsnums 27869 27870 27871 for this.

+    make test1

+# data_lmt

+Apart from the usual data in RedshiftChassisN (N=0,1,2,3), there are special calibration data trees needed as well:

+1. $DATA_LMT/rsr       34MB   (for calibration of any data)
+1. $DATA_LMT/rsrtpm     3GB   (for pointing?)

 # Examples